justin-roche/serenade-mode/README.md

 #### serenade-sync-on-start

 This variable specifies whether the autogeneration of custom javascript should happen each time the mode is started.
-Deault is true
+Deault is true.

 #### serenade-evil